Novel regular black holes: geometry, source and shadow: The proposed geometry and its features

 \subsection{Energy momentum tensors and energy conditions}

 Regular black holes can avoid the Penrose singularity theorem by violating the strong energy condition \cite{Ansoldi, Zaslavskii}.
-Therefore, analyses of the energy conditions are important to study regular spacetime \cite{Bambi2, Lan}.
-In this section, we have studied different energy conditions, namely the null energy condition (NEC), the weak energy condition (WEC), the dominant energy condition (DEC) and the strong energy condition (SEC).
+Therefore, analyses of the energy conditions are important while studying any regular spacetime \cite{Bambi2, Lan}.
+In this section, we have looked at different energy conditions, namely the null energy condition (NEC), the weak energy condition (WEC), the dominant energy condition (DEC) and the strong energy condition (SEC).
 We write the diagonal elements of the required stress-energy tensor, in the frame basis, using the Einstein field equations $G_{ab}=\kappa T_{ab}$.
 This gives us the following expressions for the components of $T_{ab}$:

 Notice that the decomposition indicated in the extreme right of Eqns (\ref{eq15}) and (\ref{eq16}) show the parts of $\rho$, $\tau$ and $p$ which are energy condition violating (first term) and energy condition satisfying (second term).
 Also the second terms in the split shown are exclusively dependent on the regularisation parameter $g$ and reduce to zero when $g=0$.